 The Model parameters are listed, with some summary information, in Table I on page 10.
 Further description of the parameters is given in sections 3.1 to 3.7, together with notes on their use and a brief statement of the defaults provided through the 'Core' parameter level.
-Additional commentary on the rationale for the default parameter values is set out in Appendix A of the CMI_2009 User Guide, and notes on the derivation of updated parameter values for CMI_2010 are set out in Working Paper 49.
+Additional commentary on the rationale for the default parameter values is set out in Appendix A of the CMI_2009 User Guide, and notes on the derivation of updated parameter values for CMI_2011 are set out in CMI_2009 User Guide, and notes on the derivation of updated parameter values for CMI_2011 are set out in CMI_2011 are set out in <a href="M

-Working Papers 38, 39, 41 and 49 also provide further analysis to help inform the setting of parameter values for the Model - specific references are given where relevant in the following sections.
+Working Papers 38, 39 and 41, and to a lesser extent Working Papers 49 and 55, also provide further analysis to help inform the setting of parameter values for the Model - specific references are given where relevant in the following sections.

-All user input cells are highlighted by a yellow background in the Model.
+All user input cells are highlighted by a vellow background in the Model.